 Invest in travel toiletry containers.
 Easy open bottles without the loose, screw-off-style-tops, are the way to go!
 Fill with your favorite products in the three-layer, leak-proof design.

-Skip the loofah. silicone body scrubber is easy to clean after each use while limiting bacteria from clinging on to the material.
+Skip the loofah.
+A silicone body scrubber is easy to clean after each use while limiting bacteria from clinging on to the material.
 Make sure to look for something with a loop-handle for good grip and to easily hang dry.

 Create more counter space with the Matte Makeup Organizer.
 Not just for makeup- this versatile mat is a GREAT ACCESSORY for RVers!
 While you may not want to throw this over a public restroom sink, it is great for creating more room in your own camper bathroom.